dim912/macmonitor/homebrew-tap-README.md

 ## Issues and Contributing

-If you encounter any problems with these Homebrew formulae, please file an issue on GitHub.
+If you encounter any problems with these Homebrew formulae, please file an issue on GitHub at [https://github.com/dim912/macmonitor/issues](https://github.com/dim912/macmonitor/issues).

 Contributions via pull requests are welcome!